Indoor Air Quality

 Volatile Organic Compounds (VOCs)

 VOCs originate from a number of different possible sources, like building materials, tobacco smoke, people and their activities, and indoor chemical reactions.
+Most common VOCs include benzene, ethylene glycol, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene, and 1,3-butadiene.
 Exceptionally high VOC levels are typically found in new buildings or after renovation.
 Further, when using products that contain VOCs, such as air fresheners or cleaning agents, people expose themselves and others to high pollutant levels that can persist long after the activity has finished.
 A number of systematic human exposure studies have shown various adverse health

 effects caused by exposure to elevated VOC levels.
 Among the effects reported by participants are dryness and irritation of the eye, the nose and the throat, headaches, and dizziness.